Family Tree

 Excommunication served

-In Northampton the Papal legate Pandulf served King John with his excommunication ordered by the Pope.
+In Northampton the Papal legates Pandulf and a Knight Templar met King John after his return from Wales.
+They had been sent by Pope Innocent in an attempt to get the English king to see the error of his ways but when they failed they served King John with his excommunication.
 For John this was a serious blow to his ability to rule the country as it absolved the King's subjects from their oaths of allegiance, gave the Barons reason to revolt and allowed the King of France to invade England to remove John from power.
+[2]

 Nov